Story

 strategy and support fundraising through pitch decks and investor diligence.

-The problems I trust myself on now tend to look like this:
+The problems I trust myself on now sit between product, operations, data, and

 - the workflow is real, but scattered across tabs, spreadsheets, and tribal